In the Heart of the Clare Valley Wine Region of South Australia

 CATERING: Jamie Brown:....
 0428 346 273

-Dinner Meeting: 28/11/16 ..6.30 pm for 7.00 pm start.
-Generally the RSL Hall in Burton St., Clare, or from time to time other venues.
+Dinner Meeting: 27/02/2017 ..6.30 pm for 7.00 pm start.
+The Bentleys Hotel, Clare.From time to time other venues may be utilised.
 Please check by ringing the Club Secretary, Yvonne Bradford.

 All apologies to "Lion Tamer", Jamie Brown......0428346273, or email...firstname.lastname@example.org If Jamie is unavailable, contact Ian Denton, (0408087308)